sxiii/chia-log-analyzer/README.md

 0. Enter your plotting directory: `cd ~/.chia/mainnet/plotter/`
 1. Clone this repo there: `git clone https://github.com/sxiii/chia-log-analyzer`
-2. Move the files from chia-log-analyzer into current folder and remove the chia-log-analyzer folder: `mv ./chia-log-analyzer/* . && rm ./chia-log-analyzer`
+2. Move the files from chia-log-analyzer into current folder and remove the chia-log-analyzer folder: `mv ./chia-log-analyzer/* . && rm -rf ./chia-log-analyzer`
 3. Run the script (choose one of the two above, for example: `./chiacheck_onlyfinished.sh`)
 4. Open your terminal to full screen.
 Wait several seconds.
 You would see results on the screen as well as in file `result.tsv`.
 5. Optional: if you want, open the file (result.tsv) with any spreadsheet program you like, for example: `gnumeric result.tsv` or `libreoffice result.tsv` or `openoffice result.tsv` or others, or even just show everything again in terminal: `cat result.tsv`.